The Exit 8: Analysis

 Since The Exit 8s release, journalists began to analyse the game's success and what made it popular.
 In an interview with Shueisha Online, Kanakki, narrator for horror radio show "Magabanashi ja] (禍話)", believed that part of what made the game successful was its blending of the non-horrific/gore supernatural elements in an ordinary urban environment, detailing that the game had dream-like qualities such as the looping mechanic that "really add to the eeriness."
 Kanakki further emphasised that the dream-like qualities also linked to the concept of liminal spaces, labelling underground passageways as "transitional spaces" that may allow person to imagine they are in another world.
 Kanakki suggested liminal spaces were another aspect he believed the game's success derived from, stemming from their rise in popularity from stories on message boards such as "Monkey Dream ja] (猿夢)" and "The Backrooms".
-He explained how liminal spaces create a sense of nostalgia and claustrophobia, which Kanakki linked as a common theme to 1990s video games; he described how it would endues a fear of uncanniness, which he believes the game takes advantage of to allow players to "experience the presence of fear".
-Writing for Tatler Asia, Suchetana Mukhopadhyay saw the game as part of a growing trend in popularity for survival narratives in media, comparing The Exit 8 with TV shows such as Alice in Borderland and Squid Game and video game Silent Hill f.
-Mukhopadhyay linked their popularity to people wanting control their fate in an uncontrollable world, noting the game as demonstration that the human spirit is "indomitable."
+He explained how liminal spaces create a sense of nostalgia and claustrophobia, which Kanakki linked as a common theme to 1990s video games; he described how it would induce a fear of uncanniness, which he believes the game takes advantage of to allow players to "experience the presence of fear".
+Writing for Tatler Asia, Suchetana Mukhopadhyay saw the game as part of a growing trend in popularity for survival narratives in media, comparing The Exit 8 with television shows such as Alice in Borderland and Squid Game along with the video game Silent Hill f.
+Mukhopadhyay linked their popularity to people wanting to control their fate in an uncontrollable world, noting the game as demonstration that the human spirit is "indomitable."